TokeReines/kollegianeren/README.md

 # Kollegianeren

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2, using node v8.12.0 and npm v6.4.1.

 ## Development server